ppy/osu-wiki/news/2017/2017-06-27-beatmap-spotlight-may-2017.md

 [![](/wiki/shared/news/2017-06-27-beatmap-spotlights-may-2017/ben-se.jpg)](https://osu.ppy.sh/beatmapsets/567325)

 This beatmap set truly stands out due to the unique spacing and patterning in both difficulties.
-The flow is smooth but expressive, perfectly supporting the mood of the song. **::09kami::{ user=443031 }**'s and **[Crystal](https://osu.ppy.sh/users/1646397)**'s maps are on a similar difficulty level, but represent the song in different ways.
+The flow is smooth but expressive, perfectly supporting the mood of the song. **::09kami::{ user=443031 }**'s and **::Crystal::{ user=1646397 }**'s maps are on a similar difficulty level, but represent the song in different ways.
 Check out both of them, you will not regret it!

 [![](/wiki/shared/news/2017-06-27-beatmap-spotlights-may-2017/kokoronashi.jpg)](https://osu.ppy.sh/beatmapsets/565432)